 Thanksgiving in New York City wouldn’t be what it is without the annual Macy’s Thanksgiving Day Parade.
-If you're eager to take your kids to glimpse those giant balloons and don’t want to rise before dawn, visit the area near the American Museum of Natural History on Wednesday, November 22, 2017 to watch the giants come to life.
-Significant changes are in store for the 2017 edition of the balloon inflation, including an early start time and new procession route.
+If you're eager to take your kids to glimpse those giant balloons and don’t want to rise before dawn, visit the area near the American Museum of Natural History on Wednesday, November 24, 2022, to watch the giants come to life during the Macy's Thanksgiving Day Parade Balloon Inflation.

 While the Macy's Thanksgiving Day Parade Balloon Inflation is far from crowd-free, it’s an only-in-New York event all its own—and a must-do holiday event for families.
 Read on for tips on when to go and where to eat.
 In need of more holiday inspiration?
-Visit our Thanksgiving Fun Guide.
+Visit our NYC Kids Thanksgiving Fun Guide.

-Kermit gets ready for the parade.
-Photo by Jen/CC BY 2.0
+Snoopy gets ready for the Macy's Thanksgiving Day Parade.
+Photo by the author

-Times most definitely have changed, however.
 Gone are the days when parade enthusiasts could gather and watch the Macy's Thanksgiving Day Parade Balloon Inflation free from crowds.
 These days, there are security checks and police monitor the galleries, which increase as the night continues.
 Plan to arrive early to beat the crowds.
 The balloons take shape quickly and are kept earthbound by giant nets.

 Top Tips for Families Visiting the Macy's Thanksgiving Day Parade Balloon Inflation

 Leave the stroller at home.
-The crowds make it nearly impossible to push a stroller, and chances are your young child will be too small to see past the barricades and adults.
+The crowds make it nearly impossible to push a stroller, and the chances are your young child will be too small to see past the barricades and adults.
 You might want to wait until your child is old enough to withstand the crowds and endure long periods of standing before considering a visit.

 Bring snacks and water.
 The loop takes at least 45 minutes to complete.
 So bring essentials or dine beforehand.
-Speaking of that...

 Where to Eat Near the Macy's Thanksgiving Day Parade Balloon Inflation

 Planning on going to the parade the next day?
-For everything you need to know, see our Macy's Thanksgiving Day Parade post.
+For everything you need to know, see our 2022 Macy's Thanksgiving Day Parade post.

 This post, originally published in November 2013, is updated annually.